-In the late 1920s through mid-1930s, Ruth Rowland Nichols was one of the best-known American women in aviation.
+From the late 1920s through mid-1930s, Ruth Rowland Nichols was one of the best-known American women in aviation.
 She was born February 23, 1901 in New York City to Erickson Norman Nichols and Edith Corlis Haines.

-She grew up in Rye, New York, attended The Masters School in Dobbs Ferry and then went on to study at Wellesley College graduating in 1924.
+Nichols grew up in Rye, New York, attended The Masters School in Dobbs Ferry and then went on to study at Wellesley College graduating in 1924.

-A founding member of the Ninety-Nines and a Women’s Air Derby racer, Nichols became first woman in the world to earn an international hydroplane license.
+A founding member of the Ninety-Nines and a Women’s Air Derby racer, she became first woman in the world to earn an international hydroplane license.
 She knew from a young age that her interests were not in the classroom but outdoors.

 Ruth Nichols set a record for the highest altitude flown by a woman at 28,743 feet.